emilypisaygnane/terminal-escape-room-0/README.md

 ## Description

-The Intergalactic Space Escape is an escape room game.
-As a player you have traveled into space in search of (something)...
-The ship has been badly hit by (something)...
-You get knocked out only to wake up to having to fight for your life.
+The Intergalactic Space Escape is an escape room survival game starting off with the main character waking up, fully disoriented and on a mission to uncover/ escape the fate of the rest of the crew.
+It's up to you to navigate through the various rooms, interact with different pieces of equipment, and ultimately...
+DON'T DIE.

 # Install